What is the Bankruptcy Means Test

 How to Calculate the Means Test

 In order to calculate the means test, we first have to look at your gross monthly income.
 This is all the income you collected over the past six months before any taxes, deductions, insurance, etc. Then you subtract some types of income, such as social security wages.
 If the number is less than the Census Bureau’s average income for your household size in your area, then you will qualify for a Chapter 7.
-If you file for Chapter 13, then you will qualify for a 3 year payment plan.
+However, if you need to file a Chapter 13, then you will qualify for a 3 year payment plan.

 If this number is not less than the average income, then you have further deductions to try to qualify for a Chapter 7.